aanderer/ClinicalTrialsWithSurrogates/README.md

 * CI True: confidence interval for HR True

-IPD_surrogate_correlations.csv: This file has information at the meta-analysis level on different surrogate/true outcome pairs about individual level and study level correlations.
+<b>IPD_surrogate_correlations.csv</b>: This file has information at the meta-analysis level on different surrogate/true outcome pairs about individual level and study level correlations.
 Compiled from scraping data from meta-analyses for different diseases with time-to-event outcomes.
 To collect these papers, we searched PubMed for meta-analyses of surrogate time-to-event endpoints and wound up with 80 papers.
 Some of these papers contain multiple surrogate endpoints for the same disease.